akingdom/Table-Data-Notation/README.md

 # Manifest
 A simple, compact way to represent data tables in a format friendly to both humans and machines, suitable for both file storage and streaming.
-It has been used in a number of commercial apps.

 <h1><strong>Table Data Notation</strong></h1>